 About Yoga and Meditation

 Yes, we are a great place for yoga beginners!
-At our centre you will gain spiritual knowledge and receive practical instruction to start your practice.
+At our centre you will gain spiritual knowledge and receive full instruction to start your practice.
 We give personal attention to every student in the class with an emphasis on correct practice.
 You will also have the opportunity to meet with the teachers for a one-on-one talk to ask questions, share difficulties and receive personal guidance.
 Our schedule consists of many spiritual activities besides yoga that aim to cultivate awareness and balance in our daily lives.
 Read more about our teaching.

 I’m an advanced yoga practitioner/yoga teacher.
 Is the Vagabond Temple suitable for me?